-(e) This clause does not preclude an employee from filing a complaint under Section 8 of the BC Human Rights Code, however, an employee shall not be entitled to duplication of process.
-An employee making a complaint of harassment must choose to direct a complaint to either the BC Council of Human Rights or to the process specified in Article 3 - Discrimination, Harassment and Bullying.
+This clause does not preclude an employee from filing a complaint under Section 8 of the BC Human Rights Code, however, an employee shall not be entitled to duplication of process.
+An employee making a complaint of harassment must choose to direct a complaint to either the BC Human Rights Tribunal or to the process specified in Article 3 Harassment and Bullying.